-There is a view of the American Civil War that rarely gets a hearing.
+There is a view of the American Civil War that rarely gets a hearing in our day.
 It is the view that the Radical Republicans played a major role in causing the Civil War, and that their treachery delayed the end of the war by at least one year, causing the needless deaths of thousands of Union and Confederate soldiers.
 It is the view that the war could have been avoided if the Radical Republicans had not recklessly stirred up hate and fear.
-It is the view that a compromise to end secession could have been achieved in the Senate if the Radical Republicans had not blocked it.
-It is the view that Radical Reconstruction was excessively harsh and caused decades of bitterness and violence, an outcome that could have been avoided with the Reconstruction plan that Abraham Lincoln had envisioned.
+It is the view that a compromise to end secession could have been achieved in the Senate if both the moderate Republicans and the Radical Republicans had not blocked it.
+It is the view that Radical Reconstruction was excessively harsh and caused decades of bitterness and violence, an outcome that could have been avoided with the Reconstruction plan that Abraham Lincoln had begun to implement before his death.

-Before the Civil War began, the majority of Americans favored some kind of compromise on the issue of slavery, especially slavery in the territories.
-The Crittenden Compromise, for example, appears to have been supported by a majority of people in the North and the South.
-In the 1860 presidential election, the three candidates who supported a compromise on slavery in the territories received 60.1% of the popular vote.
+Before the Civil War began, the majority of Americans favored some kind of compromise on the issue of slavery, including slavery in the territories.
+The Crittenden Compromise, for example, appears to have been supported by a majority of people in the North and the South (but the Republicans blocked it in the Senate and would not allow a national referendum on the proposal).
+In the 1860 presidential election, the three candidates who supported a compromise on slavery received 60.1% of the popular vote.
 The issue of slavery's extension into the territories was largely a phantom, phony issue anyway.

-Few history books tell the whole story about how the Radical Republicans despised Lincoln, opposed his reelection, cheered his death, and abandoned his reasonable and moderate plan for Reconstruction.
+Few history books tell the whole story about how the Radical Republicans prevented an early end to the war, despised Lincoln, opposed his reelection, cheered his death, and abandoned his reasonable and moderate plan for Reconstruction.
+Indeed, most history books portray the Radical Republicans as enlightened heroes, while painting Northern moderates as misguided, weak, indifferent to the evils of slavery, and unconcerned about civil rights.

 ARTICLES AND BOOKS